awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-troubleshooting.md

 Check whether your subnets are configured to automatically assign IPv6 addresses to instances launched in the subnet\.
 To check this setting, open the Amazon VPC console, select your subnet, and choose **Subnet Actions**, **Modify auto\-assign IP settings**\.
 If this setting is enabled, you cannot launch WorkSpaces using the Performance or Graphics bundles\.
 Instead, disable this setting and specify IPv6 addresses manually when you launch your instances\.

-## Can't connect to a WorkSpace with an interactive logon banner<a name="logon_banner"></a>
+## Can't connect to a Windows WorkSpace with an interactive logon banner<a name="logon_banner"></a>

-Implementing an interactive logon message to display a logon banner prevents users from being able to access their WorkSpaces\.
+Implementing an interactive logon message to display a logon banner prevents users from being able to access their Windows WorkSpaces\.
 The interactive logon message Group Policy setting is not currently supported by Amazon WorkSpaces\.

 ## No WorkSpaces in my directory can connect to the Internet<a name="no_internet"></a>